The ELA Annual Conference: New Frontiers in Climate Law and Governance

 Climate law and governance measures around the world are rapidly evolving.
 Climate action by civil society and the judiciary, legislature and executive is taking hold.
 Activism by the Climate Justice Charter Movement, new climate case law, the introduction of draft legislation such as the Climate Change Bill, and the activities of the Presidential Climate Commission are examples.
-Given the need to urgently mitigate GHG emissions, and to adapt to climate change impacts, presenters at the Environmental Law Association of South Africa’s 2023 Annual Conference will grapple with the questions:
+Given the need to urgently mitigate GHG emissions, and to adapt to climate change impacts, presenters at the Environmental Law Association of South Africa’s 2023 Annual Conference grappled with the questions:

 What are the new frontiers in law and governance aimed at addressing climate change in South Africa and beyond?